-A phrase can consist of a definition, similar to those found in implementations of compilation units or in struct...end module expressions.
+A phrase can consist of a definition, like those found in implementations of compilation units or in struct...end module expressions.
 The definition can bind value names, type names, an exception, a module name, or a module type name.
 The toplevel system performs the bindings, then prints the types and values (if any) for the names thus defined.

-A phrase may also consist in a open directive (see section 6.11), or a value expression (section 6.7).
-Expressions are simply evaluated, without performing any bindings, and the value of the expression is printed.
+A phrase may also consist in a value expression (section 6.7).
+It is simply evaluated without performing any bindings, and its value is printed.